Communication matters…and that’s never more evident as when it breaks down.

 On Sunday evening, the Red Sox rode the momentum of their unlikely victory to a 5-1, Series-ending win.
 They are flying back to Boston for a Victory Parade, not Game 6.

-You can trace that outcome directly to this momentous mound miscommunication.
+And you can trace that outcome directly to this momentous mound miscommunication.